-Sean Burke started games for the Coyotes on December 23rd, opened their new arena in Glendale, Arizona on December 27th and started again on December 29th before Boucher's next start and the first shutout of the streak on New Year's Eve in 2003, as Boucher made 21 saves to defeat the Los Angeles Kings.
+Burke started the next three games for the Coyotes on December 23rd, on opening night in their new arena in Glendale, Arizona on December 27th before starting again on December 29th.
+Boucher's next start, and the first shutout of the streak, came on New Year's Eve as Boucher made 21 saves to defeat the Los Angeles Kings.
 It was Boucher's first shutout in more than two years.

 "It feels good," Boucher said.
 "I mean, it's equivalent to scoring a hat trick for a forward, so it's nice to get the win, but it feels good to pitch a shutout."